ShuyangNie/neuromentalist.github.io/README.md

 There are additional options if you have purchased your own domain name, or have access to a domain name through your school / department / institution.

 Once you have finished this step, your website is *publically* viewable by *anyone on the internet*!
-Yay!
+Great!
 Also, this means you need to finish the rest of these steps ASAP to make the website accurate and presentable.

 ### 2. Edit the `_config.yml` file

 This contains basic data such as your name, institution, and some contact info.

-Add a photo to the folder `assets/img/` directory.
+Add a photo to the `assets/img/` directory.

 ### 3. Edit the `index.md` file